tallaxes/mseemann.github.io/_posts/2016-06-02-setup-angular-2-app-part-3.markdown

 ### Run e2e tests with protractor

 Now we need to configure [Protractor][protractor]{:target="_blank"}.
 Protractor is the swiss knife for e2e testing for angular apps.
-Angualr CLI has created a complete configuration for us but the generated one is only suitable for local test with a single browser.
+Angular CLI has created a complete configuration for us but the generated one is only suitable for local test with a single browser.
 So we create a new `protractor.sauce.conf.js` file in the `config`folder:

 ```javascript
 /*global jasmine */